 you deceive by living and teach by dying!

-The lesbian reading of her poetry remains contentious due to the historical and cultural distance.
-However, there's no denying that her vivid explorations of female love and desire are highly unusual for her time and challenged traditional 17th-century norms.
+The lesbian interpretation of her poetry remains contentious due to the historical and cultural distance.
+However, there's no denying that her vivid explorations of female love and desire are highly unusual for her time and she challenged traditional 17th-century norms.
 Whether Sor Juana identified as a lesbian or not, her verses resonate with many people in the LGBTQ+ community and have made her an important figure in queer literature.

 A Lasting Legacy

-She remains a powerful symbol of resistance against the subjugation of women and the denial of their rights to education and the expression of their sexuality.
+To this day, she’s a powerful symbol of resistance against the subjugation of women and the denial of their rights to education and the expression of their sexuality.
 Her life and work continue to inspire and empower women, educators, and members of the LGBTQ+ community around the world, affirming that knowledge, courage, and authenticity are boundless, regardless of time and place.